anchor-hue/scYou/README.md

 └── README.md                # Usage instructions
 ```

-> Note: The `data` directory is not included in this repository.
+> Note: Some excessively large data files are not included in `data` directory in this repository.
 > The complete dataset can be downloaded from Zenodo:
 > **[Code for scYOU](https://zenodo.org/records/18756874)**